SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    - Resolve XXX comments throughout.  (git grep -I XXX)

 By default, Swift prevents unsafe behavior from happening in your code.
+For example,
-For example, Swift ensures that variables are initialized before they’re used, memory isn’t accessed after it’s been deallocated, and array indices are checked for out-of-bounds errors.
+Swift ensures that variables are initialized before they're used, memory isn't accessed after it's been deallocated, and array indices are checked for out-of-bounds errors.

-Swift also makes sure that multiple accesses to the same area of memory don’t conflict, by requiring that code modifying an area of memory has exclusive access to that memory.
+Swift also makes sure that multiple accesses to the same area of memory don't conflict, by requiring that code modifying an area of memory has exclusive access to that memory.
 Because Swift manages memory automatically,